amaramrahul/dotfiles/macOS/tips.md

 2. Switch Cmd with Ctrl so that the IntelliJ shortcuts are those of Windows/Linux

 Additionally, retore settings.json and keybindings.json from backup.

+Some other useful extensions:
+* Vim
+* Bookmarks

 Secure Shell